 The label-recommended dosage on Nordic Naturals Pet products is between an anti-inflammatory and nutritional dosage.
 Most dogs should tolerate this moderate dosage, but it’s still a good idea to introduce it gradually.

 To avoid the stress of pill administration, buy liquid fish oil and mix it with your dog’s food.
 Most dogs like the taste.

-Nordic Naturals Omega 3 Pet is of high quality and inspected to ensure purity.
+Nordic Naturals Omega-3 Pet is high quality and inspected to ensure purity.
 It’s even available in a 2-ounce container for small dogs so it won’t go rancid before you use it all.